pytorch/pytorch/docs/source/sparse.rst

 .. note::

-   The number of sparse and dense dimensions can be aquired using :meth:`torch.Tensor.sparse_dim` and :meth:`torch.Tensor.dense_dim` methods.
+   The number of sparse and dense dimensions can be acquired using :meth:`torch.Tensor.sparse_dim` and :meth:`torch.Tensor.dense_dim` methods.
 The batch dimensions can be computed from the tensor
    shape: ``batchsize = tensor.shape[:-tensor.sparse_dim() -